 Embarrassment.
 Doing something that makes us uncomfortable while knowing others do these kinds of things too.
 The more sensitive we are to social norms and acceptance, the more susceptible we are to embarrassment.

 Connection and Disconnection.
-Deriving strength from relationship from feeling seen, heard and valued without judgment.
+Connection is deriving strength from relationship through feeling seen, heard, and valued without judgment.
 Disconnection is painful, and chronic disconnection leads to isolation, loneliness, and feelings of powerlessness.
-Disconnection can cause people to lose touch with their own feelings and inner experience.
+Disconnection can cause people to lose touch with their own feelings and inner experiences.
 Pretending we don’t need anyone to avoid being hurt is a recipe for loneliness.
 Perfectionism is about avoiding being rejected, and yet perfectionism itself causes us to show up in ways that lead people to reject us.

 Insecurity.
 Self-security is “the open and nonjudgmental acceptance of one’s own weaknesses.”
 Even if we have high self-esteem, we can still be critical of ourselves.
 The more secure we are, the more vulnerable we can be, and the closer our relationships.

 Loneliness.
-The absence of meaningful social interaction.
+Loneliness is the absence of meaningful social interaction.
 Social connection gives us strength, not rugged individualism.
 We are genetically predisposed to interdependence rather than independence.

 Heartbreak.
-Heartbreak comes from losing love, and heartbreak is inevitable unless we choose not to love at all.
-To be brokenhearted means you dared to love.
+Heartbreak comes from losing love and is inevitable unless we choose not to love at all.
+To be brokenhearted means daring to love.